leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

 *LL - Latch is an app that allows you to unlock doors and share access with others, including generating temporary access codes.
 Due to the cost, fulfiling the last mile of delivery is still a big problem for any logistics company.
 Drones have been floated as an alternative to human couriers, though most of those are still in the testing phase and it's uncertain how that would scale in a crowded city.*

-**3. Tools that can detect truth will becoming increasingly important**
+**3. Tools that can detect truth will becoming increasingly important in the future**

 - **Technological displacement is real in the short term.
 In the long term it creates all sorts of jobs people can't imagine**
   - There's no way you'd have imagined web designers, youtubers, or vloggers 30 years ago